content-left-bg.png

 Activity scope

-This guideline relates to student participation in power boating activities during daylight hours in Queensland regulated vessels as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in power boating activities during daylight hours in Queensland regulated vessels as an activity to support curriculum delivery.

 Note: Schools are not to operate a power boat using a coastal bar crossing.

 Depending on the scope of this activity, other risk assessments may be required when planning.
-Curriculum activities encompassing more than one CARA guideline (e.g. marine animal activities while snorkelling) must comply with the requirements of all CARA guidelines appropriate to the activity.
+Curriculum activities encompassing more than 1 CARA guideline (e.g. marine organism activities while snorkelling) must comply with the requirements of all CARA guidelines appropriate to the activity.

 For activities conducted at a non-Department of Education venue, and/or when engaging external expertise (e.g. charter company), request written risk assessment advice detailing the safety management system from the Australian Maritime Safety Authority, vessel registration, safety and communications equipment and crew qualifications and attach it to this CARA record.